 EIA does not directly collect retail electricity rates or prices.
 However, using data collected on retail sales revenues and volumes, we calculate average retail revenues per kWh as a proxy for retail rates and prices.
 Retail sales volumes are presented as a proxy for end-use electricity consumption.

-State retail sales volumes were down in 28 states and the District of Columbia in January compared to last year.
-West Virginia recorded the largest year-over-year decline, down 11.2%, Virginia and South Carolina had the next largest declines, down 7.8% and 7.3%, respectively.
-Twenty-two states had retail sales volume increases in January, led by Idaho (up 11.8%), Oregon (up 10.6%), and Montana (up 10%).
+State retail sales volumes were down in 43 states and the District of Columbia in May compared to last year.
+Maine had the largest year-over-year decline, down over 18%.
+The District of Columbia, Wyoming, and South Carolina followed, each falling by over 15%.
+Seven states had retail sales volume increases in May, led by Arizona, which rose by over 21%.

 In this section, we look at the resources used to produce electricity.
 Generating units are chosen to run primarily on their operating costs, of which fuel costs account for the lion's share.
 Therefore, we present below, electricity generation output by fuel type and generator type.
 Since the generator/fuel mix of utilities varies significantly by region, we also present generation output by region.

-The chart above compares coal consumption in January 2016 and January 2017 by region and the second tab compares natural gas consumption by region over the same period.
-Changes in coal and natural gas consumption closely mirrored their respective changes in coal and natural gas generation.
+The chart above compares coal consumption in May 2019 and May 2020 by region and the second tab compares natural gas consumption by region over the same period.
+Changes in coal and natural gas consumption were similar to their respective changes in coal and natural gas generation.

 The fourth tab presents the change in coal and natural gas consumption on an energy content basis by region.
 The changes in total coal and natural gas consumption were similar to the changes seen in total coal and natural gas net generation in each region.